Can I Sue My Employer For an L&I Job Injury?

 There are various forms of workplace harassment, the most common being sexual harassment.
 Harassment may come directly from your employer or a co-employee.
 In both situations, you have grounds to sue your employer if they fail to do something about harassment from a co-employee.

-Does the Sharpe Law Firm handle employment law claims?
+Does Your Law Firm handle employment law claims?

 We do not handle employment law claims.
 We do workers compensation claims.
 It’s important to note that employment law is not workers’ compensation law.
-Suppose you call us regarding an employment law case.
-In that circumstance we will refer you to an employment attorney whose practice focuses on employment law.
+However, we can refer you to an employment attorney whose practice focuses on employment law.
 Your employment lawyer will be able to provide legal help for employment law cases.

 What’s the Difference Between Employment Law and Workers Compensation Law?